 I am thankful Ronnie James lives on in his music.
 Whenever I find myself in heaven or hell, his voice becomes my escape.

-It’s hard to believe it has been nine years since Ronnie James Dio passed away.
+It’s hard to believe it has been ten years since Ronnie James Dio passed away.
 Despite this time, his loss is still fresh in my mind.
 When I think about Dio, I think about how many lives he touched with his style and music.
 He is the father of the sign, throwing of the horns, a gesture that will be forever associated with heavy metal.
 His lyrics and vocal delivery were powerful but at the same time uplifting.
 He offered a message that made you believe…

 As we move on with our own lives I urge you to remember the past.
 Those days long ago are the ones that made us who we are now.
 The music and the message will never change.
 Take the time to recall and embrace it.
 I am thankful Ronnie James lives on in his music.
 Whenever I find myself in heaven or hell, his voice becomes my escape.